gvwilson/sensibleadventures/nardica/nardica.md

 "Here," he said quietly,
 rapping the back of her hand with his knuckles.
 She hesitated,
-took the thimble-sized object he passed to her.
+then took the thimble-sized object he passed to her.
 As the pilot house door banged open behind her, she tucked her hands back in her pockets.